rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 math: false
 ---

 Reading my posts you can easily find that there is a topic that cares about me a lot: Dependency management in the development process.
 There is a feature of the Scala programming language that I liked since the beginning.
-Without any external library, it is possible to successfully implement vary depenency injection mechanisms.
+Without any external library, it is possible to successfully implement vary dependency injection mechanisms.
 In the past, I wrote about the [Cake pattern](http://rcardin.github.io/design/2014/08/28/eat-that-cake.html).
 Now it's time to talk about dependency injection through the use of implicits.
 Let this race starts!

 ## The problem: dependency injection

 ### Dependency
 I have written many times about this topic, then I will not make a long introduction.
 To summarize, every time a component needs to send a message to another component, a dependency is defined between them.
 Components may be packages, classes, functions and so on.
 Messages are always associated with methods or functions calls.
 Dependency between two components can have many levels of strength.
-If you want a complete explanation of the dependency concept, have a look at this post: [Dependency.](http://rcardin.github.io/programming/oop/software-engineering/2017/04/10/dependency-dot.html).
+If you want a complete explanation of the dependency concept, have a look at this post: [Dependency](http://rcardin.github.io/programming/oop/software-engineering/2017/04/10/dependency-dot.html).
 For sake of completeness, let's give an example of the simplest type of dependency: Association.

 {% highlight scala %}